OutrunFinance/Outrun-AMM/README.md

 + Concentrated liquidity AMMs have high market-making thresholds, and new protocols lack a large number of mainstream assets, making it difficult to accumulate Total Value Locked (TVL) for the protocol.
 + New assets face the problem of liquidity fragmentation on centralized liquidity AMMs.
 New assets often experience significant volatility, making it difficult to determine upper and lower price boundaries.
 This volatility can lead to sudden liquidity collapses, negatively impacting the project.

-Therefore, the initial version of Outswap—Outrun AMM, is built based on the design philosophy of classic AMM.
-Only after Outrun AMM has gained sufficient liquidity will we launch the concentrated liquidity AMM version—**Outrun CLAMM**.
+Therefore, the initial version of Outswap — Outrun AMM, is built based on the design philosophy of classic AMM.
+Only after Outrun AMM has gained sufficient liquidity will we launch the concentrated liquidity AMM version — **Outrun CLAMM**.

 ## Referral Commission Engine